-For virtualization, option 2 above is used (because Xen's integration/mpu branch does not support EFI).
+For virtualization, option 2 above is used.
 A boot script is added to the boot partition of the disk image, which:

 - Loads a device tree overlay file from the same partition and applies it to the firmware's device tree. - Loads the Xen module binaries and passthrough device trees to the required memory addresses. - Loads the Xen binary itself. - Sets the armv8_switch_to_el1 environment variable to n, so that Xen will boot at S-EL2. - Boots Xen using the booti boot method.